-Visit Hen Institute's website to learn more about upcoming programs, to curate or produce an educational, artistic, or community based project on site, or to request a visit by Hen Institute in your own neighborhood!
+Visit Hen Institute's website to learn more about upcoming programs, curate or produce an educational, artistic, or community-based project on-site, or request a visit by Hen Institute in your own neighborhood!

 About the Artist